Rajeshaligeti/Editkaro-Streamcast/README.md

 ---

 ## Usage
-1. Visit the live portfolio page.
+1. Visit the live Streamcast page.
 2. Explore various video categories from the homepage.
 3. Click on a category to view specific projects and media content.